-May is Cystic Fibrosis Awareness Month.
-All month the CF community will be working together to raise the profile of the disease and to help educate the public about what life is like for those who live with the condition.
+May was Cystic Fibrosis Awareness Month.
+All month the CF community worked together to raise the profile of the disease and to help educate the public about what life is like for those who live with the condition.

 Cystic fibrosis is a genetic disease where mucus builds up in major organs like the lungs, pancreas, liver and sex organs, which can lead to problems with breathing, digestion, fertility and infections.
 (Source: National Institute of Health).

 This excess mucus makes CFers very susceptible to lung infections.
 They need to be diligent with hygiene and be careful not to pick up germs.
 However, patients can take steps to safeguard themselves against germs and help prevent infections.

 According to the Cystic Fibrosis Foundation, germs are invisible microscopic organisms that have the ability to grow and multiply.
 They’re found everywhere and come in the form of viruses, bacteria, molds and yeasts.

 Germs have adapted to live in all environments from the very cold to the very hot.
 While some need hosts to live on (e.g., humans and animals), others can thrive in the open air.

 How are germs spread?

 Germs are spread in three major ways: from person to person through physical contact such as kissing, having sex, and shaking hands; from person to person through indirect contact like shared surfaces or items; and finally, germs can be airborne and spread through coughs and sneezes.